JosephABudd/kickzig/README.md

 ## kickzig for the front-end

 kickzig is mostly a tool for the application's front-end.
 The framework's front-end is a collection of screens.
-Each screen is a collection of panels.
-Panel's are displayed one at a time.

-A screen is a collection of panels and has it's own messenger which communicates with the back-end.
+Each screen is a layout.
+A layout of panels.
+The panels communicate with the back-end using the screen's messenger.

 Whenever the developer adds any type of screen with kickzig, it functions perfectly.

 ### Panel screens

-A Panel screen is the simplest type of screen.
-It only displays one of it's panels at any one time.
-Panel screens always function when the developer creates them although the panels display the screen name and panel name by default.
+A Panel screen only lays out and displays one of it's panels at any one time.

-The Panel screens are useful for creating other types of screens.
-They are the first screens that I created.
-I used the Panel screens to create each of the other types of screens.

-### Content screens

-A Content screen is really just another Panel screen.
-That's why it's in the panel/ folder with the other panel-screens.
-The difference is that a content screen is only going to be used for a tab's content.

-### The differences between panel screens and content screens

-1. **Implementation**
-   * A **content screen** implementation:
-     1. is initialized by the tab that uses the screen for content.
-   * A **panel screen** implementation:
-     1. is initialized by the app at startup and should there fore, be added to the main menu.
-     1. can also be initialized by a tab that is using the screen for content.
-1. **Framing** is when a screen is drawn and user input is received.
-   * A **content screen** frames:
-     1. in a tab's content area.
-   * A **panel screen** frames:
-     1. in the app's main view.
-     1. in a tab's content area.

 ### Examples

 `kickzig screen add-panel Edit Select Edit` creates a panel screen named **Edit** in the panel/ folder.
 The default panel is named **Select** and another panel is named **Edit**.
 By default the Select and Edit panels each display their screen and panel name.
 It's the developers job to edit any panel's file to achieve the propper functionality.

-`kickzig screen add-content Remove Select Confirm` creates a content screen named **Remove** in the panel/ folder.
+`kickzig screen add-panel Remove Select Confirm` creates a panel screen named **Remove** in the panel/ folder.
 The default panel is named **Select** and another panel named **Confirm**.
 By default the Select and Confirm panels each display their screen and panel name.
 Again, it's the developers job to edit any panel's file to achieve the propper functionality.

 ### tab-bar screens

 1. A tab-bar screen always functions when the developer creates it.
 1. Contains one example tab for each tab-type that the developer named.
 However, the developer may have 0 or more tabs of each tab-type in the tab-bar.
-For example: My tab-bar has a Log tab-type which will display a log from an IRC Chat room.
-I can open a Log tab-type for each chat room the user joins.
-Each tab can also close when the user leaves the chat room.
+For example, lets say, my tab-bar has a Log tab-type which will display a log from an IRC Chat room.
+I can open a Log tab-type whenever the user joins a chat room.
+A tab can also close when the user leaves the tab's chat room.
+A tab-bar screen with no visible tabs will not display by default.
 1. Defaults to:
    * A .horizontal bar direction that the user can toggle between .horizontal and .vertical.
    * User closable tabs.
    * User movable tabs.
+   * A visible vertical tab-bar that the user can toggle between visible and not visible.

-Horizontal tab-bar screens have a horizontal tab-bar above where the selected tab's content is displayed.
+A horizontal tab-bar layout lays the horizontal tab-bar above where the selected tab's content is displayed.

-Vertical tab-bar screens have a vertical tab-bar left of where the selected tab's content is displayed.
+A vertical tab-bar layout lays the vertical tab-bar left of where the selected tab's content is displayed.

-A tab's content can be one of the screen's own panels or a tab's content can be any screen in the panel/ folder.
+A tab's content can be any other screen of a panel in the same screen package.

 #### Example